MelonLemon/Rent-Calendar/README.md

 In **Home Screen** there is monthly **financial results**, **flats and YearMonth widgets** and 3 main page: **Schedule Page**, **Expenses Page** and **Book Page**.
 In **Schedule Page** there are rents by month where you can see rented period, payment status and some info about tenants.
 In **Expenses Page** you add monthly and irregular expenses by categories.
 Monthly expenses can have only 1 payment per month and it keeps track for you.
 As well, shows expenses made by month and allow to change them.
-In Book Page you can make new schedule.
+In **Book Page** you can make new schedule.
-For choosing period for new schedule you can use custom Calendar that shows booked days as well.
+For choosing period for new schedule you can use Custom Calendar that shows booked days as well.
 Custom calendar shows only 1 year at once.

 **Transactions** shows expenses transactions which can be filtred by year/month, type of categories expenses, flats.